 IELTS is a complex topic to undertake.
-The average new staffer is given a year to wrap their head and begin develop a command of the product and gain authoritative voice.
+The average new staffer is given a year to wrap their head around, begin to develop a command of the product, and gain authoritative voice.
 One of the major initiatives I undertook was to re-structure the design of the haphazardly assembled workshop-presentation, and refocus it around visual storytelling to accompany its presenters and robust data visuals.

 The result is a radical simplification of the text, separating complex ideas across several slides in the deck rather than trying to squeeze text-heavy slides that are read aloud.